jaqx0r/blts/README.md

 ==================================================================

-This is the source code for the demo, plus slide material, that I used when I presented this talk to
+This is the source code for the demo that I used when I presented this talk to

     * PuppetConf 2012
     * again at OSDC 2013